TheAcharya/MarkerData-Website/docs/User Guide/Image.md

 Enable the checkbox to embed colour Swatch Palette into extracted images.

 !!!info Info
-When `GIF` as Image Format, Swatch Palettes will be extracted as a separate `.jpg` file.
+For both Notion and Airtable Export Profiles, when `GIF` is selected as Image Format, Swatch Palettes will be extracted as a separate `.jpg` file.
 !!!

 ### Algorithm